1Hive/apiary/README.md

 The goal of Apiary Explorer is to provide a way for users to discover, explore, and more effectively participate in Aragon organizations.

-It is an evolution of the now defunct daolist.io site developed and maintained by [@onbjerg](https://github.com/onbjerg).
+It is an evolution of the now defunct daolist.io and site developed and maintained by [@onbjerg](https://github.com/onbjerg) and the Apiary curation market proposal described [here](https://github.com/1hive/apiary-paper) that has since been partially implemented as Aragon Fundraising.
 The project has been adopted under the 1Hive umbrella to continue our goal of helping open source communities thrive by making it easier for patrons to support promising open source projects and open source projects to attract and reward contributors.

-Unlike the core Aragon client, Apiary is designed to be user-centric rather than organization centric, enabling users to explore and participate in many organizations.
+Apiary is designed to be user-centric rather than organization centric, enabling users to explore and participate in many organizations.
 Emphasis is placed on curation and discovery.
-Users will be able to browse and join orgs using 1Hive's Token Request app, Aragon Black's Fundraising app, or through Autark's project apps.

 Organizations can be sorted and filter based on usage statistics (which apps are installed, activity level, amount of funding, or user profiles).
 We also plan to offer a user curated tagging system.

 ## Design